karoliskoncevicius/kklibrary/README.md

 # kklibrary

-R package with custom functions for my personal use
+A collection of various R functions that are unlikely to be helpful to anybody else but me.